hblyx/DSC180_Project2/introduction.md

 The Twitch Gamer dataset is a dataset collected by public APIs in Spring 2018.
 The dataset consists of users of Twitch as nodes of the network, and the node features including views, mature, lifetime, is dead account, and affiliate.
 The community we attempted to detect is the languages, and, in other words, the communities are determined through the language the user says.
 The dataset contains 168114 nodes and 6797557 edges.

 The Twitch Gamer dataset can possibly be applied on tasks such as commonly used as node regression, node classification, link prediction, and community detection.

-# Analysis of Dataset

-We basically did analysis on degree distribution and community structure in terms of community topology.
-Specifically for the community topology, to know whether there are communities, we need to find out the community density.
-If the community structure exists in the graph, we will see the higher density within communities than the density connected communities.
-More specifically, the density is defined by the density of edges.
-If edges connected two nodes within a same community, this edge is an in-community edge.
-Otherwise, the edge is an out-community edge.
-Therefore, the in-community density is defined by:

-$$density = \frac{edges\_in\_community}{edges\_out\_community}$$